 What do you do when you see too many options, no matter how much you’re interested in something?
 Yeah, we usually walk away too.

-Simply, when your visitor subscribes to your ‘coming soon’ list, that is just a beginning of a beautiful and mutually beneficial friendship.
+Simply, when your visitor subscribes to your ‘coming soon’ list, it’s just the beginning of a beautiful and mutually beneficial friendship.

 Stay on board, because in Stage 3 we will cover various ways of how to stay connected to your subscribers (first on your email list, then later on subscribers of your product/service) and keep them engaged.